colson44/fft-watchface/README.md

     a.
 Settings > About Watch > Software Information

   	b.
-Top ‘Software Version’ repeatedly until notification appears
+Tap ‘Software Version’ repeatedly until notification appears
 4. Enable ADB and Wireless Debugging on watch:

     a.
 Settings > Developer Options